OguzPastirmaci/misc/oke-dind-gpu/readme.md

       emptyDir: {}
 ```

-### 3. Exec into the pod and run `nvidia-smi` inside a container running inside the pod.
+### 3. Exec into the pod and run `nvidia-smi` inside a container running inside the pod

 ```
 kubectl exec -it dind-gpu -- bash